 weekend we recommend you go to the hospital laboratory.

 13. Do I get in faster if I am fasting?

 14. Why doesnít the doctor give me the information I need?

 with special testing requirements that occasionally change.

 Your doctor may not be aware of these changes.

 How do I arrange to get on the home collection list?

-Our costly house call program is a free service we provide to a very
+Our house call program is a service provided as a courtesy to a very limited

-from the doctor stating that a house call collection is required.
-We
+receive a requisition from the doctor stating that a house call collection is required.

-are unable to accept patients that are having transportation issues.
+We are unable to accept patients that are having transportation issues alone.